Rusere

 Rusere is a surname.
 This surname means '8' in Zimbabwean Shona.

 Many years ago, in Zimbabwe, a man and a woman gave birth to eight children.
 This was such an extraordinary feat in their town, that everybody decided to call the father 'Eight'.
-Eight in Zimbabwean Shona means 'Rusere', and that is how the surname came to be.
+Eight in Zimbabwean means 'Rusere', and that is how the surname came to be.

 Notable people with the surname include: